CS Gloria Ultra

-Clubul Sportiv Gloria Ultra, also known as Gloria Ultra, or just Gloria and formerly known as Rapid Brodoc is a Romanian football club based in Dorohoi, Botoșani County, which currently plays in Liga III, the third tier of Romanian football.
+Clubul Sportiv Gloria Ultra, also known as Gloria Ultra, or just Gloria and formerly known as Rapid Brodoc ws a Romanian football club based in Dorohoi, Botoșani County, which last played in Liga III, the third tier of Romanian football.

 History

 The club was originally founded in 1987 as Rapid Brodoc and played in the Vaslui County Championships until 1992 when was disbanded.

 In 2016, the local businessman Cezar Bahrim decided to reactivate the football club from Brodoc and enrolled the team in Liga V – Vaslui County, the fifth tier of the Romanian football league system, finishing on 4th place in the Series II, and 4th in the Series A of Liga V play-offs.

 Rapid Brodoc promoted to Liga IV – Vaslui County at the end of the 2017–18 season.
 Rapid finished 2nd in Series I and reached the final of the fifth league, where lost to FC Vulturești 1–3.